a-dubaj/Around.The.World/README.md

-# Around The World
+## Around The World

-This map represents all countries that I Was visiting over a few years.
+This map represents all countries that I was visiting over a few years.
+This is moustly buisness and provate trips.

 <p align="center">
   <img src="images/first_look.png">